 So what can we have?
 A site that allows you to rent movies / music online.
 You pay a monthly fee, just like you’d pay a monthly utility bill.
 You then access your account on their site and they post what you’ve chosen to you.

 Think of it like an online video club.
-Instead of going there in person, you choose what you want in person and they post it to you.
+Instead of going there in person, you choose what you want in person and they post it to you after you get the content edited by an expert, if you need one, Tracy is available for hire for videography work in UAE.
 After that, you just post it back to them.
 Posting charges are paid by the company and included in your monthly bill.

 Not a critical service, but it’d be interesting to have.